smiths/aorta/docs/Design/DesignDocument/_build/html/_sources/glossary.rst.txt

       The definition of the organ boundary or the organ segmentation is helpful for orientation and identification of the regions of interests inside the organ during the diagnostic or treatment procedure.
 Further, it allows the volume estimation of the organ.

     Qualified coefficient
-        The coefficient used in the qualification equation.
-The qualification equation compares the number of the pixels with the initial seed slice's number of pixels times or divides by this coefficient.
+        This coefficient is used when comparing the number of the white pixels of the new slice to the number of the white pixels of the user's chosen seed slice.
 The larger the coefficient, the looser the condition to accept the new slice.

     slice
         A 2 dimensional image retrived from a 3 dimensional volume.